mijdavis2/generator-pypi-master/README.md

 # generator-pypi-master

-> A pypi generator for humans
+> A complete pypi package generator

 Generate a new custom pypi package in seconds.